Challenges in Dissimilar Metal Welding Pressure Vessels

 Differences in Thermal Expansion Coefficients

-One of the most significant challenges in dissimilar metal welding pressure vessels involves mismatched thermal expansion rates.
-When different metals expand and contract at different rates during heating and cooling cycles, residual stresses develop at the joint interface.
-These stresses can lead to premature fatigue failure, especially in cyclic service conditions.
+One of the most significant challenges involves mismatched thermal expansion rates.
+When different metals expand and contract at different rates during heating and cooling cycles, residual stresses develop at the joint interface, potentially causing premature fatigue failure in cyclic service.

 Carbon Migration and Diffusion Issues